 |Capital||Das Kapital||1867||Karl Marx|

-Karl Marx believed no one person was any better, more worthy or more deserving than anyone else.
+Marx was not a fan of capitalism because he saw too much inherent conflict and instability.
+Furthermore, he believed no person was any better or more deserving than anyone else.

-After the Revolutions of 1848, when most European monarchies were overthrown, the transition from serfdom to an economic model where people bartered their labour proved far more difficult than anyone had foreseen.
+After the Revolutions of 1848, the transition from serfdom to an economic model where people bartered their labour proved far more difficult than anyone had foreseen.

 Young Marx deplored the idea of people selling their time and abilities for just enough sustenance while those they laboured for essentially took the place of the so recently vacated nobility class.